Japanese Lifestyle

 Mini Bonsai (miniture Bonsai)

-Have you heard the word, Bonsai?
+Have you heard the word Bonsai?
+They are small trees.

-This activity is for more adults because it is a little similar to gardening.
 The feature is the plants themselves.
 They are sometimes ONE HUNDRED YEARS OLD, although it is small.

 It is why the miniature version was born.
 It is easy to take care of due to the much lower cost.
 Let’s see more details.